 Everyone is satisfied with the delicious Hispanic Christmas food, and the celebration continues among the family until after midnight.

 In South and Central America, the fusion of African and indigenous cultures in gastronomy has been maintained until today.
-For this reason, in countries such as Costa Rica, the famous Tico tamale is made for the Christmas season.
+For this reason, in countries such as Costa Rica, the famous Tico tamale is made with white corn for the Christmas season.

 The dish is prepared with seasoned corn dough, to which is added rice, chicken, raisins, meat, pork, onion, among other ingredients which may vary from house to house.